canhochoi/motifregression/README.md

 Scripts to analyze multiome data, focusing on TF motifs, activities and their impact on gene expression.
-The results are shown in the [View poster](https://github.com/canhochoi/motifregression/Poster_MSK_retreat_2025_final.pdf).
+The results are shown in the [poster](https://github.com/canhochoi/motifregression/Poster_MSK_retreat_2025_final.pdf).